bridgecrew-perf6/poop-garden-front/README.md

 am making differnt api calls now for different information. the friends list currently pull all users and shows their info.
 The poop statistics page now only shows a bar chart for the user signed in.

-i also applied some conditional rendering to make sure the user is logged in. once the user signs in, and we pull their info from the backend, if we dont have a username to pull, we know they are not in the database, so we render a create user page. here the user will be prompted to enter a userName that will be saved to state. once the user submits the name, they will be saved to the database along with their name and email and redirecte3d to the poop statistics page.
+i also applied some conditional rendering to make sure the user is logged in. once the user signs in, and we pull their info from the backend, if we dont have a username to pull, we know they are not in the database, so we render a create user page. here the user will be prompted to enter a userName that will be saved to state. once the user submits the name, they will be saved to the database along with their name and email and redirected to the poop statistics page.

-Can now fully add a user to the database through the front end. the user can only look at the graphs if they hav inputed information.
-Tab 3 has been modified to make ti where the user poop information is grabbed.
+Can now fully add a user to the database through the front end. the user can only look at the graphs if they have inputed information.
+Tab 3 has been modified to make to where the user poop information is grabbed.
 If they havent inputed information, there is an input box for them to do so.
 If they have, it will direct them to their graphs.

 ## days 8-11 march 27-31

 Spent the last 4 days working on the API, mostly the friends part of it I took a shot at writing some friends models and methods from scratch, but ended up going with a couple of libraries.
 I am glad i went through writing most of it, because it really helped me understand what is going on under the hood, but i like the expanded functionality of the third pary libraries.
-I am using django-friendships which is a library that helps creat friend, friend request, etc, models.
+I am using django-friendships which is a library that helps create friend, friend request, etc, models.
 I also used django-rest-friendships which is a wrapper around django-friendships to turn everything into api endpoints that i can reach from my front end.
 I also expanded my profile app so that once i expand past poop to other profiles, it wont be too hard to scale. tomorrow I want to focus on connecting the front and the back end.
-I think i still need to figure out some more authentication stuu to do that, but i want to be able to create a new user from the front end(which should also allow me to create a poop profile and friend list for that user)
+I think i still need to figure out some more authentication stuff to do that, but i want to be able to create a new user from the front end(which should also allow me to create a poop profile and friend list for that user)

 ## day 12 april 1

 made some pretty cool changes in my ionic front end. put all of the routes/tabs into a list so that i can easily traverse through it as well as add new tabs or routes.

-On the backend, i installed jwt to my django api and can now sign in with a token or on the views.
-I also added the ability to sign in from my react app. tomorrw i will go back into the react app to connect via token
+On the backend, I installed jwt to my django api and can now sign in with a token or on the views.
+I also added the ability to sign in from my react app. tomorrw I will go back into the react app to connect via token

 ## day 13 april 2